F5Networks/f5-azure-arm-templates/supported/standalone/n-nic/existing-stack/bigiq/README.md

 - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
 - Because this template allows you to deploy a variable number of NICs, be sure to pick an Azure Virtual Machine instance size that can support the number of NICs you choose, otherwise the deployment will fail.
 See the [Azure Instance Size link](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-sizes/#size-tables) to determine the correct instance size to correspond with the number of NICs required.
 NOTE: This solution deploys three NICs plus a variable number of NICs as specified in the parameter **numberOfAdditionalNics**
-- You must have a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) with a pool of BIG-IP BYOL licenses to use this template (see the PAYG and BYOL templates for other options), and your BIG-IQ system must have at least 2 NICs.
-To see the supported BIG-IQ versions, see the [Version Matrix](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md).
+- You must have a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) with a pool of BIG-IP BYOL licenses to use this template (see the PAYG and BYOL templates for other options).
+This solution supports the two most recent versions of BIG-IQ (see the [Version Matrix](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md) for specific versions), and your BIG-IQ system must have at least 2 NICs.

 ## Important configuration notes

-> **_CRITICAL:_**  As of F5 ARM template GitHub release 6.1.0.0, BIG-IP version 12.1 is no longer supported, and Microsoft Azure has removed Azure BIG-IP image version 12.1.30300 (BIG-IP version 12.1.3.3 Build 0.0.4) from the Marketplace.
-While this change won't affect most users, if you have deployed templates as part of an automated process that updates Azure resources, see https://github.com/F5Networks/f5-azure-arm-templates/blob/master/bigip-12-note.md.
+> **_CRITICAL:_**  As of Release 6.1.0.0, BIG-IP version 12.1 is no longer supported.
+If you require BIG-IP version 12.1, you can use a previously released ARM template.
+To find a previously released template, from the **Branch** drop-down, click the **Tags** tab, and then select a tag of **v6.0.4.0** or earlier.

 - All F5 ARM templates include Application Services 3 Extension (AS3) v3.5.1 (LTS version) on the BIG-IP VE.
 As of release 4.1.2, all supported templates give the option of including the URL of an AS3 declaration, which you can use to specify the BIG-IP configuration you want on your newly created BIG-IP VE(s).
 In templates such as autoscale, where an F5-recommended configuration is deployed by default, specifying an AS3 declaration URL will override the default configuration with your declaration.
 See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3.5.1/) for details on how to use AS3.
 - There are new options for BIG-IP license bundles, including Per App VE LTM, Advanced WAF, and Per App VE Advanced WAF.
 See the [the version matrix](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md) for details and applicable templates.